jpanderson91/azure-ai-demo/README.md

 | **Storage** | Azure Blob Storage | Store images and metadata securely |
 | **Secrets Management** | Azure Key Vault | Secure API keys and connection strings |
 | **Deployment** | ARM Templates | Infrastructure-as-code for repeatable setup |

 ---

+## 📖 How This Solution Could Be Used

+1. **Technician Submission:**
+   A technician uses the defect tracking app to upload a photo of a faulty part and enter notes describing the issue.

+2. **Automated Image Analysis:**
+   The image is stored in Azure Blob Storage and automatically analyzed by the Vision API to detect damage, classify the defect, and extract relevant features.

+3. **AI-Powered Summarization:**
+   The technician’s notes are sent to Azure OpenAI, which generates a concise summary for faster triage and reporting.

+4. **Anomaly Detection:**
+   All defect data is fed into a custom ML model in Azure ML Workspace.
+If an unusual pattern is detected (e.g., a spike in a certain defect type), the system flags it for review.

+5. **Secure & Monitored:**
+   All secrets (API keys, connection strings) are managed in Key Vault.
+Application Insights provides monitoring and diagnostics for the solution.

+6. **Business Impact:**
+   - Reduces manual effort for defect triage
+   - Accelerates root cause analysis
+   - Enables proactive quality improvements

+---